David Chiu (politician)

-David Sen-Fu Chiu (邱信福, born April 2, 1970) is an American politician currently serving as the City Attorney of San Francisco.
-Previously, he served in the California State Assembly as a Democrat representing the 17th Assembly District, which encompasses the eastern half of San Francisco.
+David Sen-Fu Chiu (邱信福, born April 2, 1970) is an American politician serving since 2021 as City Attorney of San Francisco.
+Previously, he served in the California State Assembly as a Democrat representing the state's 17th Assembly District, which encompasses the eastern half of San Francisco.
+Chiu was Chair of the Assembly Housing and Community Development Committee, a position he held from 2016 to 2021, and the former chair of the California Asian & Pacific Islander Legislative Caucus.